beerjs/tahoe/README.md

 The Community
 -------------
 I just started a G+ community for us: TahoeJS.
 I figured we need a place to be social... whatever that means.
 I think we can post questions and discussions on TahoeJS to share it with our community.
+I also created a organization in github for us named TahoeJS.
+Please let me know if you want to be apart of it and I will add you.
+I will have a better logo real soon.

 By the way, did you hear about the out going developer?
 He looks at others people's shoes when he talks to them ;)

 https://plus.google.com/u/1/communities/117568493604320413295